rcarrata/rcarrata.github.io/_posts/2023-01-12-ocp4-azure-ipi-private-3.md

 ## 4. Connecting to our private cluster from the Internet

-Now that we have deployed the cluster, how can we access the console that it's not exposed publicly?
+Now that we have deployed the cluster, how can we access the console that is not exposed publicly?

 As we discussed in the previous blog post, there are several options, like having a VPN Gateway, an Express Route or even deploying a VM and using Azure Bastion to connect from there to the Bastion.